melindam/ecryptfs/README.md

 #### ecryptfs::default
 ecryptfs file system mount created, mounted, encrypted passphrase defined if one not given.
 See http://ecryptfs.org

-#### ecryptfs::reboot_enabled
+#### ecryptfs::mount
 Prepares the secure passphrase and signature cache key in /root/ directory for auto-mount to take place when system is manually rebooted.
-These files are not on the system by default, and if the system crashes, the passphrase will `MANUALLY` have to be entered for the file system to mount, or the variable `node['ecryptfs]['reboot_enabled'] = true` must be set, and then run chef-client for auto-mount to work.
+If the system crashes, file `/root/.ecryptfsrc` will have to be removed or the variable `node['ecryptfs]['reboot'] = true` must be set, and then run chef-client for auto-mount to work.

-#### ecryptfs::secure_system
-Include the recipe in your node's `runlist` when your system is finished rebooting and state of system should resume encrypting the file system and remove auto-mount config files needed.
+If the file system becomes unmounted without the `['reboot']` variable set, remove the file /root/.ecryptfsrc and re-run the chef-client, and it will automount.
+If the file `/root/.ecryptfsrc` is there, next chef run will fail - unable to mount with bogus data in the .ecryptfsrc file.

 Usage
 -----

-#### ecryptfs::default
+#### ecryptfs
 ```
 {
   "name":"my_node",